lisa3907/polar.net/docs/PLANNING.md

-# Polar.NET - C# API Client Library Planning Document
+# PolarNet - C# API Client Library Planning Document

 ## Overview

-The Polar.NET project aims to create a comprehensive C# client library for the [Polar API](https://docs.polar.sh/api-reference/introduction), providing developers with a robust, type-safe, and intuitive way to integrate Polar's monetization platform into their .NET applications.
+The PolarNet project aims to create a comprehensive C# client library for the [Polar API](https://docs.polar.sh/api-reference/introduction), providing developers with a robust, type-safe, and intuitive way to integrate Polar's monetization platform into their .NET applications.

 ## Project Goals